RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 # MacOS-Hardenning-and-Optimisation

-## Script to Harden and Optimise MasOs Ventura 13.2.1

-This is a All in One script that offers a selection of configurations for Hardening your Mac, and optimizing it.
+This is a All in One script made for MacOs Ventura 13.2.1, that offers a selection of configurations for Hardening your Mac, and optimizing it by disabling and configuring diferent features.
 Feel free to comment on the parts you are not interested in.

 ## Hardening